Tech pressure, Yellen everywhere: How Washington scrambled as SVB collapsed

 Some tech investors start offering cash to prop up their companies, others take to Twitter to push the Biden administration to act.

-"Thousands of companies will fold or lay people off next week because of lack of access to accounts through no fault of their own," tweets former presidential candidate Andrew Yang in a typical message, asking Treasury to step in or risk "spreading financial contagion."

-Late Friday, Treasury officials brief lawmakers on the Senate Banking Committee and the House Financial Services Committee; one Republican staffer seeks assurances the plans will not lead to more regulation.
+Late Friday, Treasury officials brief lawmakers; one Republican staffer seeks assurances the plans will not lead to more regulation.

 The FDIC makes a record withdrawal of $40 billion from the Treasury General Account as it seizes control of Silicon Valley Bank, an amount many times larger than any previous draws.